garden-io/garden/docs/k8s-plugins/guides/in-cluster-building.md

   platforms: ["linux/amd64", "linux/arm64"]
 ```

-Multi-platform builds are available for both `cluster-buildkit` and `kaniko`.
+Multi-platform builds are available for `cluster-buildkit` only.
+Note that `kaniko` is *not* supported.

 ## Publishing images